venugoapalreddy/biztalk-docs/biztalk/core/single-sign-on-event-10819.md

 ## User Action
  If this is expected behavior then no action is required, this message is informational only.
 If mapping conflicts should be allowed then configure the application accordingly.

- For more information on mapping conflicts, see **Password Sync Adapter Properties: Options** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ For more information on mapping conflicts, see <strong>Password Sync Adapter Properties: Options</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].